HoussemDellai/terraform-course/121_appservice_domain/Readme.md

 ## Solution

-We'll provide a Terraform implemntation for creating a custom domain name using Azure App Service Domain.
+We'll provide a Terraform implementation for creating a custom domain name using Azure App Service Domain.
 We'll use `AzApi` provider to create the resource.
 More info about AzApi here: https://registry.terraform.io/providers/Azure/azapi/latest/docs/resources/azapi_resource.

 The AzApi will call the REST API and pass the required JSON file containing the needed attributes.